Jelly-RDF/jelly-rdf.github.io/docs/specification/streaming.md

 The client MAY request specific options for the stream it subscribes to.
 In that case, the client MUST include the `options` field in the `RdfStreamSubscribe` message.
 The server SHOULD respond with a stream that uses options that are compatible with the options requested by the client.
 If the server cannot respond with a stream that uses options that are compatible with the options requested by the client, the server MUST respond with the `INVALID_ARGUMENT` error.

-The following rules are used to determine if the options are compatible:
+The following rules are used to determine if the options are compatible.
+All rules MUST be satisfied for the options to be compatible.

 | Option | Client request | Server response |
 | --- | --- | --- |